Reviews You Can Rely On

 No adjustability

 The aluminum Black Diamond Distance Z are simple, lightweight, and high-performance poles that cost around $50 less than their carbon fiber cousins, the Black Diamond Distance Carbon Z. The Distance Z retains the same compact size and minimal yet still comfortable grip design as the carbon version, and only weighs around two ounces more.
 We love both versions of this pole, and since the aluminum-shafted Distance Z costs so much less than the carbon version, we recommend them for those seeking lightweight performance at a reasonable price.
-Both versions of the pole were upgraded in the past couple years with better locking mechanisms that make it easier to use the poles when it is cold.
+Both versions of the pole were upgraded in the past couple years with better locking mechanisms that make it easier to use the poles when it's cold.
 “I found these upgrades nice, but they're not so significant that you need to upgrade your old ones,” one tester noted.

 SPECIFICATIONS